 Address 11 Hulfish Street, Princeton, NJ, USA

-Art on Hulfish, a new gallery scheduled to open this fall at 11 Hulfish Street in downtown Princeton, will showcase a roster of exhibitions led by photography that will consider questions and themes of significance to 21st-century life.
+Art on Hulfish, a gallery at 11 Hulfish Street in downtown Princeton, will showcase a roster of exhibitions led by photography that will consider questions and themes of significance to 21st-century life.
 In addition to presenting four exhibitions each year through late 2024, Art on Hulfish will host a rich schedule of related programming—including University discussion group meetings, hands-on learning opportunities and drop-in activities for all ages, after-school offerings for middle and high school students and conversations with artists—with many programs offered in collaboration with nearby organizations.
 Art on Hulfish will be free and open to the public seven days a week.

 Art on Hulfish is made possible by the leadership support of Annette Merle-Smith and by Princeton University.
 Additional generous support is provided by John Diekman, Class of 1965, and Susan Diekman; William S. Fisher, Class of 1979, and Sakurako Fisher; J. Bryan King, Class of 1993; Christopher E. Olofson, Class of 1992; Barbara and Gerald Essig; Jim and Valerie McKinney; Nancy A. Nasher, Class of 1976, and David J. Haemisegger, Class of 1976; H. Vincent Poor, Graduate Class of 1977; and the New Jersey State Council on the Arts, a partner agency of the National Endowment for the Arts.